rqian239/world.ly/README.md

 ## **Configuration Instructions For Windows**

-1. Clone the world.ly repository on your local device
+1. Clone the world.ly repository to your local machine.
 ```console
 git clone https://github.com/rqian239/world.ly.git
 ```

 2. Install the latest version of Python (Developed with Version 3.11).
 For an easy and beginner-friendly installation, you may get Python from the Microsoft Store (if on a Windows Machine).

-3. Add Python Installation to PATH variable.
+3. Add Python Installation to PATH environment variable.
+      - Here is a helpful link: https://www.educative.io/answers/how-to-add-python-to-path-variable-in-windows

-   To check if setup correctly, open type
+   To check if setup correctly, open type in the command prompt
 ```console
 python --version
 pip --version